-As if you needed one more reason to love the island of Bali, here's another four for your mind and tummy to contemplate.
+As if you needed one more reason to love the island of Bali, here's another one for your mind and tummy to contemplate - Balinese food, and the most important meal of the day, breakfast.
+But I have to warn you, you may love it so much you'll hate that you can't get breakfast like this anywhere else.

 Sarapan.
 Indonesian for breakfast.